filamentphp/filament/packages/admin/docs/01-installation.md

 php artisan filament:upgrade
 ```

-We recommend adding these commands to your `composer.json`'s `post-update-cmd`:
+We recommend adding this command to your `composer.json`'s `post-update-cmd`:

 ```json
 "post-update-cmd": [